hypertrace/hypertrace-docs-website/src/pages/Instrumentation/index.md

 ---
 title: Instrumentation
-weight: 3
+excerpt: In this section we will learn about instrumentation.
 template: docs
 ---

 ## Overview
-Your application must be instrumented before it can send tracing and monitoring data to Hypertrace using any supported collector including OpenTracing, OpenCensus, Jaeger and Zipkin.
+Your application must be instrumented before it can send tracing and monitoring data to Hypertrace.
 Let's explain what instrumentation is and how you can instrument your application for distributed tracing.

 ---
 <iframe width="680" height="380" src="https://www.youtube.com/embed/AHGsf60SGcE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope" allowfullscreen></iframe>

 ---

-### How do I turn on tracing?
+### Concept overview
 A tracer is a utility library, similar to metrics or logging libraries.
 It is a mechanism uses to trace an operation.

 Instrumentation is framework-specific code that uses a tracer to collect details such as the http url and request timing.

 Instrumentation must be configured and pointed to a tracing system for tracing to work.
 This is often done automatically with agents or frameworks like Spring Boot.                                                                                               |

-## An Instrumentation with example
+## An Instrumentation example
 ### Learning objectives
 - Make Python Flask API-based microservices call each other.
 - Instrument a basic microservice app